jwnfld3/configuration-profile-deployment/README.md

 Desktop Engineers at a national consulting firm responsible for Windows laptop provisioning.

 **What:**
-A configuration profile will be created to enforce OneDrive automatic sign-in and ensure BitLocker encryption is enabled.
+A configuration profile will be created to enforce OneDrive automatic sign-in is enabled.

 **Where:**
 Microsoft Intune Admin Center → Devices → Configuration profiles.